Back in 2021 we ran a competition to win a week in a Tuscan artists’ retreat!

 We invited women aged between 20 and 35 living in the Salisbury area to enter our writing competition.

-Those who have entered wrote a story or poem inspired by one of the historic or contemporary women featured on this website or another Salisbury woman who has inspired them The stories are a maximum of 1000 words in length and poems a maximum of 40 lines
+Those who entered wrote a story or poem inspired by one of the historic or contemporary women featured on this website or another Salisbury woman who has inspired them.

-The following young women have won the fabulous prize of a week’s stay at author Cornelia Funke’s artist retreat in Volterra Tuscany generously donated by Cornelia herself
+The following young women won the fabulous prize of a week’s stay at author Cornelia Funke’s artist retreat in Volterra Tuscany generously donated by Cornelia herself.

-The prize includes return flights to Italy, transfers from the airport to the retreat and accommodation.
+The prize included return flights to Italy, transfers from the airport to the retreat and accommodation.

 You can read their stories here

 All of our winners have now visited Cornelia’s retreat in Tuscany and come back inspired an invigorated!

 We asked each of them to write about their experiences for the HSS website and I think you will agree that they all had a truly magical time.

 Let’s start with the things I can describe about Fraggina.
 Cornelia’s house sits at the bottom of a long, bumpy, beautiful drive downhill.
 Four lovely apartments for the artists or writers staying at that time are tucked under Cornelia’s own home.
 My little domain had a mouse that kept me company.
 A very brave and confident Italian mouse, who even chewed through my earplugs that I had purchased to block him out.
 After losing my battle with him I moved to the childrens bedroom where I slept better than I ever had before, underneath walls painted by different illustrators that had come to stay.